-Method Description Physical Evidence Physical evidence includes: Collateral contact Verbal statements to the eligibility worker from an employer or income source providing details of the customer's income.
+Method Description Physical Evidence Physical evidence includes: Electronic records; Award letters Check stubs; Signed contracts; Signed statements from the income source, including completed agency forms.
+Collateral contact Verbal statements to the eligibility worker from an employer or income source providing details of the customer's income.
 A collateral contact is generally made by phone.
-The details of the collateral contact must be documented.
+The details of the collateral contact must be documented and include: